- Education and Science

 - Brown and beige fat cells contain several smaller fat droplets of varying sizes, which are also composed of triglycerides.

 - Brown and beige fat cells contain a much higher number of mitochondria than white fat cells.
 Mitochondria are the structures that produce energy in a cell.
-They contain iron, which gives brown and beige fat their brown tinge.
+They contain iron, which gives brown and beige fat their color.

 White fat is white or pale yellow because its cells contain a relatively low number of mitochondria.
 Brown fat is brown because it consists of mitochondria-rich cells.
 Beige fat is a lighter shade of brown because it contains a mixture of mitochondria-rich cells and cells that contain fewer mitochondria (the white fat cells).